Nurul-Absar/BSC-Thesis/README.md

 # BSC-Thesis
-It was BSC thesis which title is Cyber bullying detection from bangla Text Using CNN-BiLSTM Network
+It is part of my BSC thesis which title is Cyber bullying detection from bangla Text Using CNN-BiLSTM Network